morganthomas/winning-arguments/winning-arguments.md

 What this argument implies is that we cannot accept all of premises 1-4, interpreting "is" as the identity copula in premises 2 and 4 and assuming that the transitive property of the identity copula is a true principle about the identity copula.

 Premises 1-4 are plainly true according to common sense and common ways of speaking for some *x* and some *y*.
 As such, rejecting the idea that premises 1-4 are true for some *x* and some *y* is not an appealing option.
 Rejecting the transitive property of the identity copula also seems to be an unappealing option, because it as well seems obviously true.
-What's obviously false in this situation is that two distinct things, both of which we can call "the sentence 'the dog runs,'" are one and the same thing.
+What's obviously false in this situation is that two different and distinct things, both of which we can call "the sentence 'the dog runs,'" are one and the same thing.
 Common sense suggests that we should not interpret premises 1-4 in a way which leads immediately to a false conclusion.
 The remaining and most appealing way to do that is to interpret "is" in premises 2 and 4 as something other than the identity copula.

 For example, "is" in premises 2 and 4 could be short for "is an instantiation of," so that premises 2 and 4 literally mean "*x* is an instantiation of the sentence 'the dog runs'" and "*y* is an instantiation of the sentence 'the dog runs.'"
 This gets rid of the logical contradiction.

+This solution to the puzzle leaves us with a new puzzle: what is the sentence 'the dog runs?'
+Clearly we can point to many instantiations of the sentence 'the dog runs,' but our solution to the puzzle above prevents us from saying that any instantiation of the sentence 'the dog runs' is itself the sentence 'the dog runs,' since that would bring us back into our logical contradiction.
+If none of the instantiations of the sentence 'the dog runs' are the sentence 'the dog runs,' then what is the sentence 'the dog runs?'
+Is it some sort of metaphysical entity, like a [Platonic form](https://en.wikipedia.org/wiki/Platonic_form), existing outside of space and time?

+Another possible way of answering the puzzle is to deny that there is any object which we can literally call "the sentence 'the dog runs.'"
+The structure of English grammar certainly suggests that there is an object we can call "the sentence 'the dog runs,'" since "the sentence 'the dog runs'" is a noun phrase which can be used to construct infinitely many meaningful statements about this sentence.
+As such, this way of answering leaves me rather confused about the meaning of phrases like "the sentence 'the dog runs;'" however, that doesn't make this way of answering wrong, and I'm not saying this way of answering is wrong.

+This puzzle is one of a variety of logical puzzles that have to do with language's self-referential capabilities.

 ## Statements